 Now use a little frosting on the bottom to help the cake stick to the cake round.

 There are two types of frosting on this cake.
-I used caramel butter cream frosting between the layers, and a classic chocolate on the top.
+I used caramel buttercream frosting between the layers and classic chocolate on the top.